What is Market Power?

 Factors influencing Market Power

-For a company to hold extensive market power in the industry in which it operates, the industry must not be heavily populated.
+For a company to hold extensive market power in the industry in which it operates, the industry must not be heavily populated with competition.
 Market power is inversely related to the number of companies present in the market.
 Fewer companies mean greater market power is available to each player.

 2. Elasticity of demand

-For a company to exert market power, it must be faced with an inelastic demand from its customers.
+For a company to exert market power, there must be inelastic demand for its products.
 This means that regardless of the price of the product, there is a persistent need for the product.
 Companies can achieve an inelastic demand curve by providing unique products and services that create value for the customer.

 3. Product differentiation

 If a company offers differentiated products and services or holds an extensive market share, it can, to some extent, dictate the pricing of its products and meet the inelastic demand from customers.
 A high degree of pricing power helps a company achieve market power.

 4. Ability of companies to make above “normal profit”

 In a perfectly competitive market, where buyers and sellers are both price takers, it is not possible to make above-normal profits in the long run.
 If there is a scenario where companies can make profits above the normal profit range, more companies will join the industry seeking the same, and this will dilute the position of each player and bring down the profits to normal.
 A company with great market power will be able to make profits above “normal profit.”